Cassidy Live!

-Cassidy Live! was David Cassidy's fourth solo album and final album released on Bell Records.
+Cassidy Live! is the first live album by American singer and actor David Cassidy, and his final album released by Bell Records.
 It was released in 1974 and was recorded live in Britain.
-It was produced by Cassidy and Barry Ainsworth on Bell Records.
+It was produced by Cassidy and Barry Ainsworth.
 The recording captures some of the mass hysteria that surrounded Cassidy's live performances at that time.
-The album peaked at #9 on the UK album charts.
+It peaked at #9 on the UK album charts.

 "Please Please Me" was released as single from this album in the UK where it reached #16 on the British singles chart.
 The album failed to have much of an impact in the U.S. partially due to Bell Records' mid-1970s slump and that label's scheduled transition into Arista Records the following year.